Northwoods Trails in Hot Springs approaches completion of rehab, expansion

 The trail system includes green areas for beginners, blue for intermediate riders and black for those who are at an advanced skill level.

-Northwoods Trails coordinator Traci Berry said Rogue Trails, the Rogers-based designer and builder of the trails system, is expected to complete the newest additions by mid-January.
+Northwoods Trails coordinator Traci Berry said Rogue Trails, the Rogers-based designer and builder of the trails system, is expected to complete the newest additions this month.
 Two of the three trails have already been unofficially completed, though they have yet to be named.

 The two sister trails, one green and one blue, are located north of Bethel Lake and on the northwest side of Dillon Lake, both connecting Bearcat Pass to Sanderson Pass, she said.